mverboom/zabbix-utils/zabbix-pve/ZABBIX_PVE.md

 # REPORTING BUGS

-Prefferably by opening an issue on the github page.
+Preferably by opening an issue on the github page.

 # COPYRIGHT